avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - Decrease the voting weight of a misbehaving Subnet Validator
 - Remove an inactive Subnet Validator

-Note that there is no explicit `EndTime` for Subnet validators added in a `ConvertSubnetTx` or `RegisterSubnetValidatorTx`.
-Subnet validators should be removed by using this transaction with the `Weight` set to `0`.
-When a validator's weight is set to `0`, they will be removed from the validator set, and any $AVAX remaining in the `Balance` for the Subnet Validator being removed will be returned to the `RemainingBalanceOwner` for the validator defined in the `RegisterSubnetValidatorMessage`.
-All state related to the Subnet Validator being removed will be removed from the P-Chain's active state (BLS key, NodeID etc).
+The validation criteria for `SubnetValidatorWeightMessage` is:
+- `nonce >= minNonce`.
+Note that `nonce` is not required to be incremented by `1` with each successive validator weight update.
+- When `minNonce == MaxUint64`, `nonce` must be `MaxUint64` and `weight` must be `0`.
+This prevents Subnets from being unable to remove `nodeID` in a subsequent transaction.
+- If `weight == 0`, the Subnet Validator being removed must not be the last one in the set.
 If all Subnet Validators are removed, there are no valid Warp messages that can be produced to register new Subnet Validators through `RegisterSubnetValidatorMessage`.
 With no validators, block production will halt and the Subnet is unrecoverable.
-To serve as a guardrail against this situation, a Subnet Validator removal will be considered invalid if the validator being removed is the last one.
+This validation criteria serves as a guardrail against this situation.
 A future ACP can remove this guardrail as users get more familiar with the new Subnet mechanics and tooling matures to fork a Subnet.

-The `nonce` contained within the `SubnetValidatorWeightMessage` in the transaction must satisfy `nonce >= minNonce`.
-Note that `nonce` is not required to be incremented by `1` with each successive validator weight update.
-If `minNonce` is `MaxUint64`, the `weight` in the `SetSubnetValidatorWeightTx` is required to be `0` to prevent Subnets from being unable to remove `nodeID` in a subsequent `SetSubnetValidatorWeightTx`.
-When a Subnet Validator is removed from the active validator set (`weight == 0`), the `minNonce` and `validationID` will be removed from the P-Chain state.
-This state can be reaped during validator removal since `validationID` can never be re-initialized as a result of the replay protection provided by `expiry` in `RegisterSubnetValidatorTx`. `minNonce` will be set to `nonce + 1` when `SetSubnetValidatorWeightTx` is executed and `weight != 0`.
+When `weight != 0`, the weight of the Subnet Validator is updated to `weight` and `minNonce` is updated to `nonce + 1`.

+When `weight == 0`, the Subnet Validator is removed from the validator set.
+All state related to the Subnet Validator, including the `minNonce` and `validationID`, are reaped from the P-Chain state.
+Tracking these post-removal is not required since `validationID` can never be re-initialized due to the replay protection provided by `expiry` in `RegisterSubnetValidatorTx`.
+Any unspent $AVAX in the Subnet Validator's `Balance` will be issued in a single UTXO to the `RemainingBalanceOwner` for this validator.
+Recall that `RemainingBalanceOwner` is specified when the validator is first added to the Subnet's validator set (in either `ConvertSubnetTx` or `RegisterSubnetValidatorTx`).

+Note: There is no explicit `EndTime` for Subnet validators added in a `ConvertSubnetTx` or `RegisterSubnetValidatorTx`.
+The only time when Subnet validators are removed from the Subnet's validator set is through this transaction when `weight == 0`.

 #### `DisableSubnetValidatorTx`